LT-Intro-To-AI/git-github-fundamentals-aloanl/README.md

 # :wave: The Basics of GitHub

+### Note: this is written in Markdown, a text renderer that aims to be easily readable in both its rendered version and the raw text.

 ## 🤓 Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀